ivanzuglic/RISC-V-core/README.md

 # RISC-V-core
-Implementation of RISC-V core in TL-Verilog
+Implementation of RISC-V core in TL-Verilog and SystemVerilog